Top 10 James Hetfield Guest Appearances

 "Eclectic Electric" — Primus

 There was no shortage of guest musicians and producers on Primus' highly regarded 2001 album, Antipop.
 Hetfield signed on to contribute guitars to a track called "Eclectic Electric," which also included Faith No More's Big Jim Martin.
 Eclectic indeed!
 Look for another Primus connection further down.

 "Hell Isn't Good" — South Park: Bigger, Longer and Uncut

 The South Park movie, Bigger, Longer and Uncut, came out in 1999, but it was more than a year after the film's release that James came clean about contributing vocals to an original "song" called "Hell Isn't Good."
 That said, as soon as the vocals kicked in as Kenny plummeted toward the underworld, no one was fooled for a second that it could be anyone else.

 James Hetfield and Les Claypool guest on this Gov't Mule cut that was featured on the compilation album, Crank It Up with NASCAR.
-Fun fact: Les Claypool was among the many famous bassists who auditioned to take over bass duties in Metallica after the departure of Jason Newsted.
+Fun fact: Les Claypool was among the many famous bassists who auditioned to take over bass duties in Metallica after the death of Cliff Burton.